lavanceeee/lavanceeee/README.md

 </p>

-An undergraduate student majoring in Software Engineering Nobody writing code mainly using Python, also JavaScript With a passionate about Computer Vision and Front-End Development.
+An undergraduate student majoring in Software Engineering

+Nobody writing code mainly using Python, also JavaScript

+With a passionate about Computer Vision and Front-End Development

 ![My Skills](https://skillicons.dev/icons?i=python,opencv,js,vue)